mytonwallet/vscode-tonsolidity-extension/README.md

 ![Screenshot legacy file extension TON Solidity vscode extension](images/legacy-file-extension.gif)

+## Known issues

+* Sometimes the compiler can't be installed by automatically.

+> If you note that the auto compilation is not working.
+Please, try to install it by manually.
+> Install tondev by this instruction https://github.com/tonlabs/tondev#installation
+> Then install all needs for compiler:
+> ```
+> tondev sol set
+> ```

 ## Contributing / Issues / Requests

 For ideas, issues, additions, modifications please raise an issue or a pull request at https://github.com/mytonwallet/vscode-tonsolidity-extension